mpyw/twhelp/README.md

   -i, --ini           Output as INI.
   -y, --yaml          Output as YAML.
   -j, --json          Output as JSON.
-  -a, --array         Output as array that compatible with most languages.
+  -a, --array         Output as array compatible with most languages.
   -A, --assoc         Output as PHP-style associative array.
   -e, --env           Output as environmental uppercase variables.